varya/varya.github.com/content/pages/1--design-systems/what-is-a-design-system/index.md

 ## What is a design system for me?

-We can have a look at who are the actual or potential users of a design system, and what are their professional needs in this context.
+We can have a look at who are the actual or potential users of design systems, and what are their professional needs in this context.

 <comp-project-roles role="developer" side="left"></comp-project-roles>[
-Design systems often understood as libraries of components.
-In this regard, with developers who are seeing the system mostly from this perspective.
+Design systems are often understood as libraries of components.
+In this regard, the developers are seeing the system mostly from this perspective.
 Developers would like to have documentaion for every component, examples of usage and maybe explanation of the implementation details.
 Apart from that, they would need information related to the whole system.
 Such as release notes, instructions for linking the library to the project, etc. For contribution, they need to know what is the library code style and contribution policy.
-To give feedback, they need the contact information of the library team and/or access to a relevant board or chat.
+To give feedback, they need the contact information of the design system team and/or access to relevant boards or chats.
 ]{.clearfix}

 <comp-project-roles role="designer" side="right"></comp-project-roles>[
 Designers also need documentation for every pattern, especially the reasons behind them.
 Other design-related documentation such as color palette, spacing examples, tone of voice, and many more helps them to create new patterns which are coherent with the rest of the system.
-They also need information about how to collaborate with other fellow designers and what are the tools to use for that.
+They also need information about how to collaborate with other fellow designers and what are the tools to use.
 Designers are interested in seeing their creations alive, thus they need to know how the process goes further on the development and later stages.
 ]{.clearfix}

 <comp-project-roles role="owner" side="left"></comp-project-roles> [
-Project managers or owners need to have a basic representation of the design system since this is what is used for the interface of their product.
+Project managers or owners need to have a basic representation of the design system since this is what is used to build the interface for their product.
 They are also interested in release notes as in something that has been implemented.
-But also they need to know the design system's nearest future or, in particular, what new components are going to be released and what are the upcoming changes to the existing ones.
+Apart from that, managers need to know the design system's nearest future or, in particular, what new components are going to be released and what are the upcoming changes to the existing ones.
 For that, managers need to see the design system's roadmap and learn its strategy as well as be able to discuss this with the relevant people.
 ]{.clearfix}

 <comp-project-roles role="business" side="right"></comp-project-roles> [
-On the business levels of the company, especially if speaking about mid-size or large companies, a design system is seen as an internal product and a tool.
+On the business levels of the company, especially if speaking about mid-size or large companies, design systems are seen as internal products and tools.
 People of this specialization need to have a larger scale picture of the system.
 Also, they must be especially interested into design system's meta information such as what is its impact, how it helps in-team and cross-team collaboration and maybe even the numbers of how much the company earns and saves thanks to the design system.